 Fine linens and hand-crafted accessories continue this luxurious theme in the guest rooms.

-Vancouver’s Shangri-La Hotel is about to be trumped for the title of city’s tallest building.
-But until the new Trump Hotel is completed, it towers above the skyline.
+Vancouver’s Shangri-La Hotel was trumped for the title of city’s tallest building when the new Trump Hotel was completed.
+But the soaring city hotel still towers above the skyline.

 This 119-room downtown hotel features contemporary Asian décor and excellent water and mountain views.